 - 1 Personal Item (e.g. small purse, briefcase, electronic device) not to exceed 36 linear inches (length + width + height = 36”).

-Dash aircraft do not contain storage space under the seat or overhead in which to safely stow in-cabin items.
+The aircraft does not contain storage space under the seat or overhead in which to safely stow in-cabin items.
 Accordingly, most Personal Items must be carried to the aircraft by the Guest and stowed by a Dash agent into the designated baggage compartments prior to boarding.
-For additional baggage related details including liability limits, prohibited items, and accessibility requirements please refer to our contract of carriage.
+For additional baggage related details including liability limits, prohibited items, and accessibility requirements please refer to the Backcountry Aviation (BCA) contract of carriage.

-Due to limited baggage capacity in our small aircraft, we strongly encourage passengers to limit themselves to the baggage allowances specified above
+Due to limited baggage capacity, we strongly encourage passengers to limit themselves to the baggage allowances specified above

-Due to our smaller aircraft size and limited space, Dash will strictly enforce these policies.
+Due to the smaller aircraft size and limited space, we will strictly enforce these policies.
 The below charges apply each way and are cumulative.

 1st Checked Bag